Yogesh-Rajput/Diwali-Sales-EDA/README.md

 ## 📈 Sample Insights
 * Married women aged 26–35 were among the top spenders.
-* The sales volumes were not concentrated to any one particular region.
+* Sales volumes were not concentrated to any one particular region.
-* People working in IT and Healthcare sectors displayed the highest spending capacity.
+* People working in the IT and Healthcare sectors displayed the highest spending capacity.

 ## 🚀 How to Run
 * Clone this repository.